bonifield/lookup_tables/README.md

 ### The general naming convention, with few exceptions, is *type*_*field-name-as-seen-in-Splunk*_table.csv

 ### TO DO:
-- list of things to do
+- Get all of the lists!

 ### Lookup Tables
 - mitre_attack_v7_table.csv